-This Poutine Recipe is a plate of seasoned fries loaded with gravy, mozzarella cheese, cheese curds, and bacon that is sure to satisfy those late-night, or anytime, cravings!
+This Bacon Poutine Recipe is a plate of seasoned fries loaded with gravy, mozzarella cheese, cheese curds, and bacon that is sure to satisfy those late-night, or anytime, cravings!
 For other plates of loaded fries, try my Loaded Cheese Fries or French Onion Cheesy Fries.

 Poutine is a dish that originated in Quebec, the Canadian Province.
 The idea started when a customer at a restaurant asked for his cheese curds to be added to his bag of fries.
 And eventually, the gravy was added to these two ingredients on a plate to keep them warm.
-From there, more ingredients have been added or substituted but no matter how you pile all the ingredients, it remains a hearty and greasy comfort food.
+From there, more ingredients have been added or substituted (like crispy bacon).
+But, no matter how you pile all the ingredients, it remains a hearty and greasy comfort food.
 After all, poutine is slang for ‘mess’, and you can’t be afraid to get a little messy when you dig into this savory dish!

 Cheese vs. Cheese Curds